Ha3ks/ha3ks.github.io/blog/_posts/2020-11-18-SCRUM-the-art-of-dowing-twice-the-work-in-half-the-time-because-you're-a-god-damn-madman.markdown

 Well I want to pick up 2 certifications* this month as a minimum and as they are both free this month only I have to work hard.

-Cybrary for the month of November (in our year 2020 known as THE ENDLESS YEAR) are offering CompTIAs Network+ and also Security+, my brains immediate througt was to enroll in both and hit them hard.
+Cybrary for the month of November (in our year 2020 known as THE ENDLESS YEAR) are offering CompTIAs Network+ and also Security+, my brains immediate thought was to enroll in both and hit them hard.

 I then saw that Network+ was 64 hours and Security+ was an additional 45 hours.